Pomax/BezierInfo-2/components/sections/canonical/content.en-GB.md

 \right ]
 \]

-Now, running this on all our points generates a new set of coordinates, let's call those V, which now have point 1 on (0,0) and point 2 on (0, some-value), and we wanted it at (0,1), so we need to [do some scaling](https://en.wikipedia.org/wiki/Scaling_%28geometry%29) to make sure it ends up at (0,1).
+Now, running this on all our points generates a new set of coordinates, let's call those **V**, which now have point 1 on (0,0) and point 2 on (0, some-value), and we wanted it at (0,1), so we need to [do some scaling](https://en.wikipedia.org/wiki/Scaling_%28geometry%29) to make sure it ends up at (0,1).
 Additionally, we want point 3 to end up on (1,1), so we can also scale x to make sure its x-coordinate will be 1 after we run the transform.
 That means we'll be x-scaling by 1/point3<sub>x</sub>, and y-scaling by point2<sub>y</sub>.
 This is really easy:

 \[
 T_3 =